 I am thinking about going to Mizzou and would like to visit campus.
 Can I visit Hillel?

 Of course you can!
 If you are considering coming to Mizzou it’s a good idea to visit us and get a taste of what life is like here.
-In addition to getting an official Mizzou campus tour, Hillel can arrange for you to meet with students who can tell you more about Jewish life on campus.
+In addition to getting an official Mizzou campus tour, Hillel can arrange for you to meet with students who can tell you more about Jewish life on campus or about the majors you are interested in.
 Check out our prospective students page for more information.

 How do I get involved in Hillel?